AlexGiazitzis/Dockerized-webapp-flask-bgcolor/README.md

   1. As a command line argument with --hex-color as the argument.
   2. As an Environment variable APP_HEX_COLOR.

-In any other case, a random color is picked from the list below.
+In any other case, a random color is generated.

 Note 1: Color can be specified as a 3-byte hexadecimal number prefixed with the character '#' Note 2: Command line argument precedes over environment variable.